 What is Sports Premium Funding?

 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.
 Schools with 17 or more eligible pupils receive £16,000 plus £10 per pupil for years R to 6.
 Therefore the total budget is £19,500.

 At St. Mary Redcliffe C of E Primary we are committed to providing children with opportunities to take part in excellent physical education in school with access to high quality equipment and expert coaching.
 We aim to offer a diverse range of after-school activities alongside opportunities for our children to compete against others locally and nationally.

-Well done SMR!!
+Well done to all!